brodieG/r2c/README.md

   hiccup after the initial warm-up).
 At this point it does not seem like a viable drop-in replacement to R.  It likely excels at running scalar operations in loops and similar, something that R itself struggles at.
+[^4]: `{collapse}` defaults to `na.rm=TRUE`, hence the need to switch for an apples to apples comparison.
+Notice that `fsum` with groups is faster than even the straight up `sum` without groups, primarily because it handles the `narm` as a dedicated branch instead of a conditional in the loop.
+  `fsum` also uses a plain double accumulator and not the long double used by the other implementations so the results are not identical to the other implementations that use long doubles (on systems that support them).
+  Curiously on my system summing long doubles is faster than summing doubles.
+[^5]: Knowing that a single operation is to be applied over a single vector provides nice optimization opportunities.
+Notwithstanding, `{r2c}` likely could be optimized further as the primary focus has been simply to get it working, but optimizations will be offset by the need to add interrupts and similar which are currently omitted.
+[^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in the tenths of seconds.